 If you have something missing, go to the Lost Luggage desk on the far wall of the Baggage Claim Hall.
 They will record your baggage numbers and show you sample pictures to help you to identify what you are missing.
 A receipt will be issued to you so that you can claim your luggage when it is found.
 Keep this safely as it's the only way you'll be able to get back into the airport to collect your luggage in the following days!

 Customs in Addis will probably differ greatly from in your home country.
-Although technically there is a green lane for those with nothing to declare, in reality it’s often closed and everyone is sent through the red lane.
+Although technically there is a green lane for those with nothing to declare, in reality it’s often closed and everyone is sent through the red channel.
 Your baggage claim tickets will probably be checked as you leave the baggage claim area to make sure that you've picked up the correct bags and then you'll join the line to have your luggage scanned.
 This procedure is checking for items on which customs tax may be due.
 For most people there will be no tax due.
 Occasionally you may be asked to open your suitcase and show the contents.

 There is no way to predict whether or not you will be charged tax.
-Sometimes it's acceptable to say that the items are for personal use - especially if you're only carrying one of the item - a laptop, a phone and a tablet may all be for personal use.
+Sometimes it's acceptable to say that the items are for personal use - especially if you're only carrying one of the item - a laptop, a phone, a tablet and a musical instrument may all be for personal use.
 If you're carrying 2 laptops or phones then they might see that as suspicious.
-Sometimes they may make a note in your passport that you're bringing an item in to the country for personal use.
+Sometimes they may make a note on their electronic system that an item is being brought into to the country for personal use.
 If this occurs, then you are expected to carry the same item out of the country next time you leave - as proof that it hasn't been sold to an Ethiopian.

 If you are charged tax on goods then you will be asked to pay in cash.
-If you don't have cash on hand (and there are no ATMs at the airport.
-If you can’t use it for some reason then the customs officer will keep the item safely at the aiport and give you a receipt to come back and claim it.
+If you don't have cash on hand there is an ATM at the airport.
+If you can’t use it for some reason then the customs officer will keep the item safely at the airport and give you a receipt to come back and claim it.
 Do not lose the receipt - it is the only way to retrieve your item(s).

 If you are bringing in a smartphone to use while you are in country, you need to stop at this point and go and register it.
 You do this in the office which is behind the x-ray machine that your baggage was put through.
-It's a simple process and you will be able register one phone per person free of charge.
-This is a very new system in Addis, only begun in September 2017.
-As far as we can tell, phones which are not registered in this way will not work when a local SIM card is bought placed in them.
+It's a simple process and you will be able to register one phone per person.
+This is a new system in Addis.
+Phones which are not registered in this way will not work when a local SIM card is bought and placed in them.
 In the past some people have brought 2 mobile phones in case of loss or damage.
 At the moment it’s not possible to register the second phone, even if the first is damaged or lost.

 Exiting the Airport

 As you leave the customs area you will enter the Arrivals Hall.
-There are toilets to the right if they are needed.
 No one without a plane ticket is allowed to enter the airport, so the people picking you up will be waiting in the car park.
 Leave the terminal, turn left and then find the ramp that heads down into the car park.
 You will probably be asked many times if you need a taxi.
 A simple, "no thank you" is sufficient.
 A porter may offer to push your trolley - this is ok, but a tip of 5-10 ETB will be expected.
 It might be easier to say no thank you if you don't have Birr available.

 What if I get held up in customs?

 Don't panic!
 We are aware that these things happen.
 We won't leave without you.
-If you are forbidden to enter the country (which has never yet happened for anyone with the correct paperwork) then please try to borrow someone's phone and call your buddy (who you will have been in contact with) or Gail Gorfe (Government Relations Officer) on +251 911 882 187.
+If you are forbidden to enter the country (which has never yet happened for anyone with the correct paperwork) then please try to borrow someone's phone and call the person collecting you (with whom you will have been put in contact ahead of time) or Gail Gorfe (Government Relations Officer) on +251 911 882 187.

 What if no one is there to meet me?

 Don't panic!
 In the very unlikely event that they are not there, go back to the ramp and wait under the shelter there.
-The most likely explanation is that there is unexpected traffic problem in the city.
+The most likely explanation is that there is an unexpected traffic problem in the city.
 You will not have been forgotten!
 Please do not leave the airport in a taxi - they don't know where Bingham Academy is even if they say they do!
-If you get worried that something has gone wrong, try to borrow someone's phone and call your buddy (who you will have been in contact with) or Jemma Fifield on +251 989 994 176.
+If you get worried that something has gone wrong, try to borrow someone's phone and call the person collecting you (who you will have been in contact with) or Jemma Fifield on +251 989 994 176.